kragorg/dng/chapters/2025-11-08 — Dungeons and Gardens.md

 Kragor watches the robed skeleton fall, then shifts his gaze, and the sickly violet aura of his hex leaps from the empty space to cling to the nearest suit of armor.

 The fight is not over.
-Scarlet’s owl streaks past the remaining armor, a ghostly distraction, then banks and spits a small glob of flame that spatters against its iron helm.
+Scarlet’s owl streaks past the remaining armor, a ghostly distraction that lets the druid land a small glob of flame spattering against its iron helm.
 Whisper, woozy and disoriented, spins to her feet and lashes out at the armor, but her claws find only air.
 She snarls, then wisely disengages, melting back down the hall to safety.

 “On the metal ones!”
 Gerhard shouts, his mark shifting to the second suit of armor as his bow sings again, his arrow sparking off its chest plate.
 Halite, abandoning his thrown weapon to the gloom, rips another trident from the harness on his back and hews at the same target, a solid blow that leaves a deep score in the metal.